 complete emasculation of his central concept by an editor?

-Or is it the way the writer submits to having his body of work reviewed
+Or is it the way the writer is forced to have his body of work

 Tuesday